England-East Sussex Flag

 It's just over an hour to London on a good run but unlike everything else in Rye, there's nothing heritage here.
 That means, just for once, the choo-choos aren't following you around and Hythe will have to be headed to for that.

-The high street leads down to the Strand or the quay or the harbour if you'd rather.
 This was all once on a bay but a succession of storms in the 13th century changed the course of the River Rother and it's been filling up with shingle ever since.

 It's nearly two miles to the shoreline now and it's thought this is roughly where the harbour would have been.
 The only things being unloaded these days, though, are coffee, antiques and the planks of tarred weatherboard that are typical in these parts.